Children of the Night (1991 film)

-Children of the Night is a 1991 American comedy horror film directed by Tony Randel, and starring Karen Black, Peter DeLuise, and Ami Dolenz.
+Children of the Night is a 1991 American horror film directed by Tony Randel, and starring Karen Black, Peter DeLuise, and Ami Dolenz.
 Its plot follows a young woman and a local schoolteacher who attempt to rid their small community of vampires that have been inadvertently unleashed.

 Plot

 Before going away to college, two childhood friends, Cindy Thompson and Lucy Barrett, decide to symbolically cleanse themselves of the "dirt" of their small town by swimming laps in a flooded, abandoned church crypt.
 Lucy drops her crucifix, which drifts down onto the submerged remains of an ancient vampire, Czakyr.
 Czakyr awakes and kills Cindy.

 Mark Gardner (Peter DeLuise), a school teacher from a nearby town, gets directed to Allburg by an old friend of his, Father Frank Aldin (Evan Mackenzie).
 Once there he tries to help Lucy, as she has now become the target of a town-turned-vampires, due to her "virgin blood".
 Lucy, Mark, and a drunken preacher make camp in an abandoned building outside of town and make plans to fight the vampire army.
 Using the preacher's "cross mobile" they battle Allburg's entire vampire populace, ultimately taking on the evil Czakyr.
 Once Czakyr has been killed, the town's folk return to normal, with some complaining of "splinters in their chests".